 Apply lipstick to the mannequin using a lip brush.
 Start from the middle of the mannequin’s lips and sweep the brush outward.
 After you are satisfied with the coverage line the lips using a lip liner.
 Add lip gloss to the mannequin’s lips if you want to add more depth.

-- Thoroughly clean the mannequin by removing the lashes and then rubbing the head with alcohol-covered wipes.
+Only use a little bit of make up for your mannequin at a time; less is more.
+Photograph the mannequin once you are done to record the look you achieved.
+Thoroughly clean the mannequin by removing the lashes and then rubbing the head with alcohol-covered wipes.
 Once the mannequin is clean, store it away or apply make-up again if desired.